What should 6G be?

 6G is expected to widely support the human-centric communication concept, where the human can access and/or share physical features.
 Human bond communication concept is proposed to allow accessing the human five senses \cite{prasad2016human}.
 Recently, the concept is expanded with the help of `communication through breath' scheme to allow reading the human bio-profile using the exhaled breath and even interact with the human body by inhalation using volatile organic compounds \cite{8647108}.
 As a result, it is possible to diagnose diseases, detect emotions, collect biological features and interact with the human body in a remote way.
 Developing communication systems that can replicate the human senses and human biological features requires interdisciplinary research.
 It is expected to have hybrid communication technologies that are able to sense different physical quantities and then share it with the intended receiver in a secure manner.

-\subsection{Summary}
+\subsection{\textbf{Summary}}

-Summarized from the above application scenarios, we boldly anticipate five slices supported by 6G communications: \begin{itemize} \item Enhanced Mobile Broadband Plus (eMBB-Plus) \item Big Communications (BigCom) \item Secure Ultra-Reliable Low-Latency Communications (SURLLC) \item Three-Dimensional Integrated Communications (3D-InteCom) \item Unconventional Data Communications (UCDC) \end{itemize} These five slices are pictorially illustrated in Fig. \ref{6Gslices}.
+Summarised from the above application scenarios, we anticipate five application scenarios supported by 6G communications: Enhanced Mobile Broadband Plus (eMBB-Plus), Big Communications (BigCom), Secure Ultra-Reliable Low-Latency Communications (SURLLC), Three-Dimensional Integrated Communications (3D-InteCom), Unconventional Data Communications (UCDC).
+These five application scenarios are pictorially illustrated in Fig. \ref{6Gslices}.
 We explain each of them in the following paragraphs.